─CURRICULUM

 Simulation" pp. 497-506 in PSA 1990,

-Volume 2, A. Fine, M. Forbes, and L. Wessels, (eds), East Lansing, Philosophy of Science Association,
+Volume 2, A. Fine, M. Forbes, and L. Wessels, (eds), East Lansing,

 "A